owaits/ScreenMonkey.Help/reference/clipTypes/VideoClip.md

 *   \*.M2V
 *   \*.M4V

-*Note:* To ensure reliable playback and full compatibility you must install and configure the ffdshow video decoder from KLite.
-See the [FAQ](../faq.md) for additional details.
+*Note:* To ensure reliable playback and full compatibility the LAV video and audio decoders are required.
+These are automatically installed with Screen Monkey.

 ## Configure a Video Clip
 No additional configuration is necessary but a number of options are available from the right-click clip menu.